Exarchate of Ravenna

 Starting from the second half of the 7th century, the autonomist tendencies of the local aristocracies and the ever-increasing temporal political role of the Church of Rome led to a progressive weakening of imperial authority in Italy.
 Byzantine Italy had now fragmented into a series of autonomous duchies outside the effective control of the exarch, whose authority no longer extended beyond the Ravenna area.
 Fiscal and religious conflicts between the Papacy and Byzantium accelerated the disintegration of the exarchate.
 The armies, recruited from the local population, tended to take the pontiff's defense, and did not hesitate to turn on the exarch if he plotted against the Papacy.
 The Lombards took advantage of this to extend their conquests in an attempt to unify Italy under their domination.
 The exarchate fell in 751 with the Lombard conquest of Ravenna at the hands of the Lombard king Aistulf.
+This would be followed by Rome with the separation of the Papal States in 756, reducing Byzantine control to no more than Southern Italy.

+The loss of the Exarchate of Ravenna is considered to a possible end date for the end of Late Antiquity.
+The loss of its Italian territories meant that Constantinople no longer controlled significant areas of Latin-speakers.
+It heralded the transformation of Byzantium into a regional power.